Tom-Dee/Tom-Dee.github.io/_pages/research-articles.md

 Dee, T. S., Jacob, B., & Schwartz, N. L. (2013).
 The effects of NCLB on school resources and practices.
 Educational Evaluation and Policy Analysis, 35(2), 252-279.

 Dee, T. S., & Jacob, B. A. (2012).
-Rational ignorance in education a field experiment in student plagiarism.
+Rational ignorance in education: A field experiment in student plagiarism.
 Journal of Human Resources, 47(2), 397-434.

 Dee, T. S. (2011).
 Conditional cash penalties in education: Evidence from the Learnfare experiment.
 Economics of Education Review, 30(5), 924-937.